Do you want to start biodiesel business?

 Since our primary ingredients for biodiesel production will be waste oils and we will collect every single by-product generated in the production process, we can afford to set the price of our biodiesel lower as compared to our competitors.
 Our biodiesel will be 5% cheaper, priced at $0.95 per liter, still its quality will be as high as of other biofuels available in market.

-After marketing analysis, sales strategy is the second most important component of a business plan.
+After marketing analysis, sales strategic plans is the second most important component of a business plan.
 Therefore, considering its importance, you must develop it before you think about how to start a biodiesel business.

 6.1 Competitive Analysis